smikhalevski/racehorse/README.md

 EventBus.getDefault().register(ContactsPlugin(activity))
 ```

-3. Ask user to pick a contact or get contact by its ID:
+Ask a user to pick a contact or get contact by its ID:

 ```ts
 import { contactsManager } from 'racehorse';